alexjoverm/blog/source/_posts/Test-Properties-and-Custom-Events-in-Vue-js-Components-with-Jest.md

 })
 ```

 See that here we're using `toBeCalledWith` so we can assert exactly which parameters we expect, making the test even more robust.
-Not that we're not using `cmp.update()` here, since we're making no changes that need to propagate to the template.

 ### Testing the @message-clicked triggers an event